Quarterly Estimated Taxes: A Complete Guide for Self-Employed Workers

 Method 2: Safe Harbor

-If your income is unpredictable, use the safe harbor method - pay at least 100% of last year's total tax liability, divided into four equal payments.
-If your adjusted gross income was over $150,000 last year ($75,000 if married filing separately), the threshold increases to 110% of last year's tax.
+If your income is unpredictable, use safe harbor.
+Pay at least 100% of last year's total tax liability, divided into four equal payments.
+If your AGI was over $150,000 last year ($75,000 if married filing separately), the threshold increases to 110%.

-This guarantees you won't owe an underpayment penalty regardless of how much you actually earn this year.
+This guarantees no underpayment penalty regardless of how much you actually earn.

 Underpayment Penalties

-If you don't pay enough by each quarterly due date, the IRS charges an underpayment penalty.
-The penalty rate is based on the federal short-term interest rate plus 3 percentage points and is calculated separately for each quarter.
+If you do not pay enough by each quarterly due date, the IRS charges an underpayment penalty based on the federal short-term interest rate plus 3 percentage points, calculated separately for each quarter.

 You can avoid the penalty if: